It turns out, you should go chasing waterfalls…

 Getting to Luang Prabang is easy once you’re in Asia with direct flight options from Bangkok, Hanoi, Singapore and more.
 The airport is about 4km to the old town with many hotels offering free transfers or a taxi for less than $10.

 Citizens of most countries can easily get a visa on arrival which is between $30-40 depending on where you’re from – just make sure you have cash with you, US dollars, Laotian Kip or Thai Baht is best.
-For more essential details before visiting check out these tips.
+And yes – cash means actual cash, not credit card.
+For more essential details on Laos for before visiting, check out these tips.

-Luang Prabang is a relatively small town, but certainly does not lack good hotel options ranging from all prices.
+Luang Prabang is a relatively small town, but certainly isn’t lacking in good hotel options at all price ranges.
 No matter whether you’re staying directly in the town centre or slightly outside, it’s extremely easy to reach the main street by walking, renting a bike (most hotels offer these) or a hotel shuttle bus which many also offer.

-If you’re looking for high end luxury and not worried about price, it’s hard to beat Belmond La Résidence Phou Vao or Amantaka.
-For slightly less, but still excellent quality The Luang Say Residence or AVANI+ Luang Prabang are both wonderful.
-And for some charmingly beautiful, but cheaper options in town Mekong Riverview Hotel, The Belle Rive Boutique Hotel and Lotus Villa Boutique Hotel are all unique and delightful.
+Cheap and Charming: And for some charmingly beautiful, but cheaper options in town Mekong Riverview Hotel, The Belle Rive Boutique Hotel and Lotus Villa Boutique Hotel are all unique and delightful.
 You can also find lots of friendly hostel/backpacker options for under $30 a night.
+You just might want to look for one with air conditioning, because it gets seriously steamy here…

-If you’re shelling out, it’s definitely worth getting a private guide to curate the day exactly as you want it.
+If you’re shelling out, which is easier to do in Laos than some other places, it’s definitely worth getting a private guide so that you can curate the day exactly as you want it.
 Depending on how much time you have and your personal interests, these are the excursions not to be missed, with the tours ranging from $30-150 per person.

 Kuang Si Falls